-While EVs may be more expensive to buy or lease, electric cars and vans offer the potential for reducing running costs such as fuel and maintenance costs and annual vehicle tax.
+While EVs may be more expensive to buy or lease than conventional models, electric cars and vans offer the potential for significantly reduced running costs in terms of fuel, maintenance, and tax.

 If using a public charging point, rather than home or workplace charging, costs depend greatly on the network.
 Even so it is a lot cheaper than running a conventional vehicle.

 Do I have to pay the Congestion Charge?

 In the majority of cases, no. All pure-electric models are exempt from the London Congestion Charge, and most PHEVs are too.